cau-se/oceandsl-tools/doc/tools/dar.rst

 -E    --experiment-name     yes      Name of the experiment -s    --signature-extractor yes      Type of extractor used for component and operation
-                                     signatures (elf, python, java)
+                                     signatures (elf, python, java) -k    --keep-metadata                Keep the metadata info in memory regardless a trace is considered complete
 ===== ===================== ======== ======================================================

 Examples